SlachDevM/MRRG-Mobile/README.md

 - Failed synchronization tracking
 - Queue coalescing
 - Manual synchronization
+- Session-aware synchronization

 ---

 ## Push Notifications

-Notifications are persisted in PostgreSQL.
+Notifications are persisted in PostgreSQL and remain the authoritative notification store.

-Firebase Cloud Messaging is used only as a delivery layer.
+Firebase Cloud Messaging is used solely as a delivery layer.

+The backend never depends on Firebase delivery success.

+FCM delivery is not considered the source of truth.

 The backend never depends on Firebase delivery success.